By Robin Madell

-Today’s poor choice can morph into tomorrow’s bad habit.
+Today’s poor choices can morph into tomorrow’s bad habits.
 Research from a classic study on habit formation found that it takes just over two months on average for an action to become habitual.
 That’s not long in the span of your career to end up reinforcing behaviors that can sabotage your professional success.

 Do you feel like you’re not maximizing your full potential at work?
 Review the three common bad habits below that trip up many employees.
 See if any might be the culprit: